cobbr/SharpSploit/SharpSploit/SharpSploit - Quick Command Reference.md

 The `SharpSploit.Execution.Injection.AllocationTechnique` class is an abstract parent class providing the requirements for all allocation components.

-### SharpSploit.Execution.Injection.SectionMapAlloc
+### SharpSploit.Execution.Injection.SectionMapAllocationTechnique

-The `SharpSploit.Execution.Injection.SectionMapAlloc` class inherits from `AllocationTechnique` and is an Allocation component that allocates a payload to a target process using a locally-written, remotely-mapped shared memory section.
+The `SharpSploit.Execution.Injection.SectionMapAllocationTechnique` class inherits from `AllocationTechnique` and is an Allocation component that allocates a payload to a target process using a locally-written, remotely-mapped shared memory section.

+### SharpSploit.Execution.Injection.VirtualAllocAllocationTechnique

+The `SharpSploit.Execution.Injection.VirtualAllocAllocationTechnique` class inherits from `AllocationTechnique` and is an Allocation component that allocates a payload to a target process using the VirtualAlloc and WriteProcessMemory APIs.

 ### SharpSploit.Execution.Injection.ExecutionTechnique